adamraudonis/logicshare/README.md

-# logicshare
+# LogicShare.io

-An example website
+An example website that helps people make a React / Flask website deployed on AWS